GitAtom-PDX/GitAtom/README.md

 content using the Atom XML format.

-Upon committing one or more Markdown files, GitAtom will automatically generate a static web site and commit all required files for you.
+Upon committing one or more Markdown files, GitAtom will automatically generate a static website and commit all required files for you.
 You can even configure GitAtom to automatically publish your site to a remote repository upon push.

 ###### Is this drive link publicly accessible?